vitorpy/qwsqviewer/README.md

 TODO
 ----

-* Get it to work! ;-)
+* Fix build env and settings for CircleCI

-* Include options to also show minutiae from a NIST template
+* Finish UI for editing minutiae

-* Further options to manually edit a NIST template
+* Save minutiae file

 Attributions and copyrights
 ---------------------------